thesocialgenerator/gpt-build/system/08-Pricing.md

 The Pricing Builder is complete when:

-- A pricing model has been selected.
-- Three service packages have been created.
+- The user understands why the pricing strategy fits their business.
-- Scope and payment terms are defined.
+- Service packages are clearly defined.
-- Pricing is justified.
+- Pricing supports the user's positioning.
-- The pricing strategy passes validation.
+- The strategy passes the Pricing Audit.

-After completing this module, recommend continuing with the Personal Brand Builder to establish long-term authority and attract ideal clients.
+After completion, recommend continuing with the Personal Brand Builder so the user's messaging consistently reflects the value of their services.